 Iain is interested in a compelling and fundamental relationship between his teaching and research to the extent that the boundaries between the two disciplines become indistinct.
-His design studios at ESALA are interdisciplinary, engaging post-graduate students of Architecture and Landscape Architecture in diagnosing problematics and identifying opportunities for design solutions which add to the knowledge canon in particular subject domains and geographical places.
-Students become 'active researchers' working with interdisciplinary research teams and particular user groups, employing innovative research methods and co-design practices in the pursuit of original and innovative design solutions.
-Students from Iain's previous design units have been awarded RIAS student prizes in sustainability and urban design.
-ESALA Masters, research-led studio for 2017-18 is based in Tuscany, Italy and is called, 'MMP Tuscany- Re-Imagining Communities and Ancient Traditions for a Rural Ageing Population'.
+His design studios at ESALA are interdisciplinary, engaging students of Architecture and Landscape Architecture in diagnosing problematics and identifying opportunities for design solutions which add to the knowledge canon in particular subject domains and geographical places.
+Students become 'active researchers' working with interdisciplinary research teams and particular user groups, employing innovative research methods and co-design practices in the pursuit of original design solutions.
+Students from previous design units have been awarded RIAS student prizes in sustainability and urban design.
+Iain’s most recent ESALA Studio vehicle and emerging research strand in session 2019-20 was an MA Architecture studio looking closely at the problem of Scotland’s town centres, with a vehicle titled ‘Transforming Scotland’s Towns: Re-Thinking the High Street’ located in Falkirk, Central Scotland.
+The 2020-21 studio will be investigating the ‘Care Home of the Future’, a real-life research project with a new building to be built at the Queen Margaret University campus in Musselburgh, East Lothian.

 Previous research includes work with disenfranchised users of the built environment, 'Design for Autism' (2009) and 'Effective Briefing Techniques for Building Users with Communication Difficulties' (2011) being two notable previous publications.
 Knowledge Exchange Projects have included a study of 'The Impact of the Built Environment on Service Provision' for ARK Housing Association, with academics from Heriot-Watt University.